to go before short-term lets licensing deadline.

 Short-term let hosts must apply for a licence before the deadline of 1 October 2023.
 Anyone who operated a short-term let before 1 October 2022 can still accept bookings and guests until a competent (Opens in a new window or downloads a file) application is determined, but must apply before the 1 October 2023 deadline.

-The Scottish Government introduced mandatory licensing for short-term lets in January 2022 requiring the Comhairle to have a fully functional licensing scheme in place for 1 October 2022; existing operators will be able to apply for a licence from 1 October 2022 until 1 April 2023 and new operators who have not traded prior to 1 October 2022 will need a licence before they can operate.
+The Scottish Government introduced mandatory licensing for short-term lets in January 2022 requiring the Comhairle to have a fully functional licensing scheme in place for 1 October 2022; existing operators will be able to make a competent application for a licence from 1 October 2022 and new operators who have not traded prior to 1 October 2022 will need a licence before they can operate.
 The Scottish Government has provided detailed guidance for hosts and operators (Opens in a new window or downloads a file).

 What is a licensable short-term let?

 The Scottish Government has a detailed definition what is and what isn’t a licensable short-term let (Opens in a new window or downloads a file).
 This flow diagram (124.9kB) (Opens in a new window or downloads a file) will also help determine if accommodation requires a short-term let licence.
 Further information, including forms, FAQ Page. etc can be found at the bottom of this page.

 Please note that you do not need normally need a short-term let licence for caravans and pods.
 You usually need a current caravan site licence and planning permission covering this use.
 Please see the Caravan Site Licence page for further information on what is required.
 If you are still unsure, please contact us for clarification.

 |Comhairle Nan Eilean Siar Short-term Let Licensing scheme goes live||1 October 2022|